 Start by identifying the planning layer.
 Article 11 is the enterprise layer: it applies to energy management systems and energy audits for enterprises whose average annual energy consumption crosses the Directive's thresholds over the previous three years.
 The action-plan duty arises for the audit route, not as a freestanding sustainability roadmap.

 National planning is different.
 The Commission's EED overview says the previous 2012 directive used National Energy Efficiency Action Plans and annual progress reports for 2020-target reporting.
-It also says planning and reporting as of 2020 is covered by National Energy and Climate Plans and related bi-annual reports.
+It also says National Energy and Climate Plans and related biennial reports cover planning and reporting as of 2020.

 For the Article 11 audit route, the plan should be a recommendation register that management can act on.
-Each audit recommendation needs a linked measure, a technical and economic feasibility decision, an owner, an implementation status, and enough supporting data to show why the measure was approved, deferred, rejected, or completed.
+Each audit recommendation needs a linked measure, a technical or economic feasibility decision, an owner, an implementation status, and enough supporting data to show why the measure was selected, deferred, not selected, or completed.
+The Directive requires measures for each recommendation where implementation is technically or economically feasible; it does not require both tests to be satisfied.

 Do not treat the plan as a list of generic energy-saving ideas.
 Annex VI requires Article 11 audits to be based on measured, traceable operational data, to review the energy-consumption profile of buildings, industrial operations, installations, and transportation, and to identify measures to decrease consumption and the potential for cost-effective renewable energy.